 Prior to the Company's acquisition of InfuSystem, InfuSystem had been providing billing and collection services to I-Flow for its ON-Q® product.
 On October 25, 2007, InfuSystem and I-Flow entered into an Amended and Restated Services Agreement (the "Services Agreement") pursuant to which InfuSystem agreed to continue to provide I-Flow with these services, and I-Flow agreed to pay InfuSystem a monthly service fee.
-During the three months ended March 31, 2009 and 2008, the Company recorded revenues of \$112,000 and \$144,000 from this arrangement; \$112,000 of this amount was an outstanding receivable at March 31, 2009.
+During the three and six months ended June 30, 2009, the Company recorded revenues of \$44,000 and \$155,000 from this arrangement; \$8,000 of this amount was an outstanding receivable at June 30, 2009.

 On November 8, 2007, I-Flow informed the Company that it was terminating the Services Agreement effective May 10, 2008.
 In May 2008, both parties extended and amended the Services Agreement for one month, upon substantially the same terms and conditions as the original agreement.
-From June 2008 through December 1, 2008, the parties operated without a written agreement upon substantially the same terms and conditions as the original 40% mark-up was increased to 50%.
+From June 2008 through December 1, 2008, the parties operated without a written agreement upon substantially the same terms and conditions as the original Services Agreement, with the exception that the original 40% mark-up was increased to 50%.
 On December 2, 2008, the Company agreed with I-Flow to extend the Services Agreement to June 30, 2009.
 Pursuant to the terms of the extension, the service fee paid to the Company through January 31, 2009 was calculated based on a 50% mark up.
-Effective February 1, 2009 through June 30, 2009, the service fee is equal to 30% of the total actual net cash collections (net of adjustments) received during such month on behalf of I-Flow.
-I-Flow must reimburse the Company monthly for the portion of the Company's lease cost associated with the office space dedicated to this operation.
-Other than the reimbursement of the lease costs, I-Flow has no other obligations to reimburse or compensate the Company for direct costs incurred by the Company in connection with performance under the Services Agreement.
+Effective February 1, 2009 through June 30, 2009, the service fee was equal to 30% of the total actual net cash collections (net of adjustments) received during such month on behalf of I-Flow.
+I-Flow also reimbursed the Company monthly for the portion of the Company's lease cost associated with the office space dedicated to this operation.
+Effective July 1, 2009, the Company and I-Flow agreed to continue the services arrangement on a month to month basis, during which time I-Flow will reimburse the Company the greater of 30% of net cash collections or \$3,000.

-Steve Watkins, the Chief Executive Officer of the Company, owns 5% of Tu-Effs Limited Partnership ("Tu-Effs"), which owns the Madison Heights, Michigan office and warehouse facilities currently leased by the Company.
-Rent expense for the leased premises was \$58,000 for the three months ended March 31, 2009 and 2008, which was recorded in general and administrative expenses.
-Both the office and warehouse leases expire on June 30, 2009.
-As of March 31, 2009, the future minimum lease payments related to this lease obligation was \$58,000.
-The Company has decided not to renew its lease with Tu-Effs.
+Steve Watkins, the Chief Executive Officer of the Company, owns 5% of Tu-Effs Limited Partnership ("Tu-Effs"), which owns the Madison Heights, Michigan office and warehouse facilities leased by the Company through June 30, 2009.
+Rent expense for the leased premises was \$58,000 and \$117,000 for the three and six months ended June 30, 2009, respectively, which was recorded in general and administrative expenses.
+Both the office and warehouse leases expired on June 30, 2009.
+The Company did not renew its lease with Tu-Effs.
 See the Contractual Obligations section within Item 2 of this 10-Q for discussion related to the Company's new building lease.